noahehall/theBookOfNoah/linux/docker/docker_new.md

   # set the maximum size of a packet
   # from default of 1500 to 1200
   docker -d -mtu 1200

+  # set the docker bridge to a custom bridge
+  # you need to define it first
+  docker -d -b YOURBRIDGE_NAME
 ```
 ## images
   - a file for starting containers